Everything You Need to Know

 What if I took math through a college?

-Students who have or plan to complete College Algebra or higher through a community college or other four-year school, your starting math course at Michigan Tech will be determined you your transcript evaluation.
-You must have earned a grade of a 'C' or higher to receive transfer credit.
+Students who have or plan to complete College Algebra or higher through a community college or other four-year school will be placed based on their transcript evaluation.
+You must have earned a grade of 'C' or higher to receive transfer credit.
 Be sure to have your official final college transcript sent directly to Michigan Tech from the school you are attending.

 What if I do not place into the course I want?